 The learning is reinforced with unique Lab exercises using the Zynq QEMU virtual platform and covering assembly programming and bringing a complete bare metal system to life.

-Engineers who wish to learn about other features and benefits of the Xilinx Zynq All Programmable SoC (aside from details of the ARM Cortex-A9 processing system) may wish to attend Zynq System Architecture, which covers the architecture of the processing system (PS) and the integration of programmable logic (PL) at a sufficiently deep level that a system designer can successfully and effectively utilize Zynq.
+Engineers who wish to learn about other features and benefits of the Xilinx Zynq programmable SoC (aside from details of the Arm Cortex-A9 processing system) may wish to attend Zynq System Architecture, which covers the architecture of the processing system (PS) and the integration of programmable logic (PL) at a sufficiently deep level that a system designer can successfully and effectively utilize Zynq.
 (Zynq System Architecture covers the Cortex-A9 architecture in approximately 1 hour as opposed to 3 days.)

 Who should attend?